Join Our FREE Live Webinar

 How Much Does It Cost To Flip A House?

-While the goal is to learn how to start flipping houses with no money, investors must be aware that capital is still required to fund a deal.
+While the goal is to learn how to start flipping houses with no money, investors must be aware that capital is still required to fund a deal—that's the cornerstone of flipping houses 101.
 That said, investors almost always turn to private money lenders and hard money lenders to secure the funds they need to flip houses.

 It is worth noting, however, that lenders will want to know how much the investor needs before even considering investing in them.
 As a result, investors need to know how much it costs to flip a house.